geneontology/geneontology.github.io/_docs/gocam-overview.md

 ### Software

 Code handling the export of standard GO annotations from a GO-CAM model is provided by the open source [Minerva software](https://github.com/geneontology/minerva/){:target="blank"}, which is the data handling backend for Noctua.
-This code extracts an initial set of proposed standard GO annotations from a model, and then applies filters ensuring that appropriate metadata, such as an ECO evidence code, is obtained for each annotation.
+This code extracts an initial set of proposed standard GO annotations from a model, and then applies filters ensuring that appropriate metadata, such as an [ECO evidence code](http://www.evidenceontology.org/){:target="blank"}, is obtained for each annotation.

 ### Converting GO-CAMs to Simple Interaction Format (SIF)